aarohi07/Human-Activity-Recognition/README.md

 alt="Video of the experiment" width="400" height="300" border="10" /></a>
   <a href="https://youtu.be/XOEN9W05_4A"><center>[Watch video]</center></a>
 </p>

-## Details about the input data

-I will be using an LSTM on the data to learn (as a cellphone attached on the waist) to recognise the type of activity that the user is doing.
-The dataset's description goes like this:

-> The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
-The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
-The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.

-That said, I will use the almost raw data: only the gravity effect has been filtered out of the accelerometer  as a preprocessing step for another 3D feature as an input to help learning.
-If you'd ever want to extract the gravity by yourself, you could fork my code on using a [Butterworth Low-Pass Filter (LPF) in Python](https://github.com/guillaume-chevalier/filtering-stft-and-laplace-transform) and edit it to have the right cutoff frequency of 0.3 Hz which is a good frequency for activity recognition from body sensors.

 ## What is an RNN?

 As explained in [this article](http://karpathy.github.io/2015/05/21/rnn-effectiveness/), an RNN takes many input vectors to process them and output other vectors.
 It can be roughly pictured like in the image below, imagining each rectangle has a vectorial depth and other special hidden quirks in the image below. **In our case, the "many to one" architecture is used**: we accept time series of [feature vectors](https://www.quora.com/What-do-samples-features-time-steps-mean-in-LSTM/answer/Guillaume-Chevalier-2) (one vector per [time step](https://www.quora.com/What-do-samples-features-time-steps-mean-in-LSTM/answer/Guillaume-Chevalier-2)) to convert them to a probability vector at the output for classification.
 Note that a "one to one" architecture would be a standard feedforward neural network.